-Here’s a great centring exercise for those days when you’ve spilt your coffee on your top, had some bad news about a key account and been riled by someone else’s inconsiderate behaviour.
+Here’s a great centring exercise for those days when you’ve spilled your coffee on your top, had some bad news about a key account and been riled by someone else’s inconsiderate behaviour.

 Take two minutes to stop, start breathing quietly in and out to a count of four and concentrate on nothing but the first five things you register from each of your five senses.

 What five things can you hear around you?
-The smallest hum of the heater, the chatter of a keyboard chatter, passing traffic or birdsong in the distance?
+The smallest hum of the heater, the clicking of keys on a keyboard, passing traffic, or birdsong in the distance?

 What can you see?
 Your wedding ring, the new leaves on the office plant or the intricacy of the woven fabric of your jacket?

 What can you taste?
-The remnants of coffee or the imagined taste of a snack you’ll have at morning tea or reheated lasagne for lunch (why is it always better tasting the next day)?
+The remnants of coffee, or the imagined taste of a snack you’ll have at morning tea?
+Or the reheated lasagne you brought with you for lunch?

-This two-minute exercise won’t solve your problems, but it will halt the internal chatter, put you in the moment and a calmer space to get on with facing your challenges and others that will inevitably come your way.
+This two-minute exercise won’t solve your problems, but it will put you in the moment and in a calmer space to get on with facing the challenges that will inevitably come your way.